MSI announces RTX 40 series laptop lineup

 The brand new 13-inch Prestige 13 Evo is the lightest laptop in the whole MSI series, built of magnesium aluminum alloy, it weighs only 990g.
 The Prestige 13 Evo is also equipped with a 75Whrs large-capacity battery, which could last long for 15 hrs.

-Modern Series also refresh with new color options with star blue and beige rose to meet the everyday fashion statement.
+Modern Series also refresh with new colour options with star blue and beige rose to meet the everyday fashion statement.

-All the latest MSI laptops are also ready to serve with early-bird pre-order offers.
-Grab the latest MSI laptops to experience the leap to singularity.